PalisadoesFoundation/talawa-api/docs/docs/docs/developer-resources/testing.md

 #### Guideline Compliance Example

-This example shows compliance with the guidelines.
+This example shows compliance with the guidelines  by using **randomized** data.

 ```typescript
 // Test suite 2